-72% of people would rather use video to learn about a product or service.
+94% of people watch explainer videos to learn about a product or service.
 Even if you have a powerful written content strategy, if you don’t use video, you’re losing traffic to more video-heavy competitors.

-Your business is probably already using video for marketing purposes (since, in 2018, 81% of businesses are), but are you planning your videos for optimal success, or are you drawing shots by hands or writing a script and winging the rest?
+Your business is probably already using video marketing, but are you planning your videos for optimal success using storyboarding software?
+Or are you drawing shots by hands or writing a script and winging the rest?

 Whether you use video for training, sales, or demo purposes, storyboarding can alleviate the time-consuming nature of video preparation, while also increasing your video’s overall quality and decreasing production errors.

-If you’re looking for a tool to take your video production process to the next level in 2018, take a look at our list of the best storyboarding software out there -- no matter your budget.
+If you’re looking for a tool to take your video production process to the next level, take a look at our list of the best storyboarding software out there — no matter your budget.

 Storyboarder is open source and free, making it one of your best options if you're working with a smaller budget.
 The program has a clean interface with all the necessary tools at your disposal, so it’s easy to quickly draw shapes and characters.
 You can also write dialogue, and enter timing information and shot type.